MicrosoftDocs/customer-insights/ci-docs/audience-insights/activities.md

 - There are several ways to filter activities in the activity timeline display:

-   - You can select one or many of the icons for an activity type to refine your results to include the selected type(s) only.
+   - You can select one or many of the activity icons to refine your results to include the selected type(s) only.

    :::image type="content" source="media/Activity_Timeline2.PNG" alt-text="Filter activities by type using the icons.":::